prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 The concept is that you create a route similar to a normal route module, but if you don’t export a default component from that route, you can still use the loaders and actions defined in that route via `GET` and `POST` requests.
 They almost act like Next.js’ version of API routes.

 So for Remix, I created a new route called `routes/resource-infinite-tweets.tsx`, which had a named export for `InfiniteTweets`.
 Since this was not a default export, Remix won’t render any UI for this route.
-This named export was used in all the components that had Infinite loading.
+This named export was used in all the components that had infinite loading tweets.

 I won’t go into much detail about how the component worked; you can check out the [relevant code for it on GitHub](https://github.com/prateek3255/twitter-clone/blob/main/apps/remix/app/routes/resource.infinite-tweets.tsx).
 In short, I used the [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API to detect the end of the page and triggered a request to fetch the next page of tweets, which were then added to the reducer.
 All the other states including like/retweet/reply counts, are also stored in the reducer.

 Let’s take an example of one of the pages this component was used in: [the user tweets page](https://twitter-remix-run.vercel.app/wolverine).
-The first page of the tweets is loaded on the server and is streamed to the client, as we saw in the streaming section.
+The first page of the tweets is loaded on the server and is streamed to the client, as we saw in the [streaming section](#remix-streaming).
 But for the next page onwards, we use the loader defined in the `resource-infinite-tweets.tsx`, which looks something like this:

 ```jsx
 export const loader = async ({ request }: LoaderFunctionArgs) => {